-- Behold, we consider the men who persevere blessed.
-You heard of Job’s perseverance, and you saw the outcome of the Lord; that the Lord is merciful and very compassionate.
+- Behold, we consider the men who persevered blessed.
+You heard of Job’s perseverance, and you saw the outcome of the Lord; that the Lord is very compassionate and merciful.

 - Is someone among you suffering hardship?
 Let him pray.
 Is someone cheerful?
 Let him sing.